kubernetes-sigs/security-profiles-operator/installation-usage.md

 ```

 The profiles will be reconciled, one per container.
 Note that the profiles are marked as
-"partial" and the spod deamon instances do not reconcile the profiles.
+"partial" and the spod daemon instances do not reconcile the profiles.

 ```bash
 > kubectl get sp -lspo.x-k8s.io/recording-id=test-recording --show-labels